EmiliqnGospodinov/ShooterZ/README.md

 My first multiplayer browser game.
+How to run(requires installed nodeJS):
-$ cd ShooterZ
+>cd ShooterZ
-$ node app.js
+>node app.js
-> go to localhost:2000 in your browser
+>go to localhost:2000 in your browser